By: Sarah Beyne of Growth and Acquisition, LLC and Michael Stuart, JD, CPA of Family Legacy Alliance, LLC (FLA/GA)

 About FLA/GA

 Sarah and Michael specialize in providing transition advisory services as they work with owners and, with respect to asset protection, their families to prepare for ownership transition prior to, during and following transition.
 Collectively, they have more than 75 years of experience in working with business owners as well as experience building, enhancing and selling their own companies.
-For more information, contact them today at moc.noitisiuqcadnahtworgnull@haras and moc.ecnaillaycagelylimafnull@leahcim.
+For more information, contact them today at sarah@growthandacquisition.com and michael@familylegacyalliance.com.